discord-net/Discord.Net/docs/guides/int_framework/intro.md

 > [!NOTE]
 > In debug environment, since Global commands can take up to 1 hour to register/update,
-> it is adviced to register your commands to a test guild for your changes to take effect immediately.
+> it is advised to register your commands to a test guild for your changes to take effect immediately.
 > You can use preprocessor directives to create a simple logic for registering commands as seen above

 ## Interaction Utility